-The Out To Protect Scholarship is for students who identify as lesbian, gay, bisexual, or transgender and are currently enrolled in a law enforcement program.
-The award is for $1,000 and the deadline is November 26, with the winner being announced in December of the same year.
+The Out To Protect Scholarships are for students who identify as lesbian, gay, bisexual, or transgender and are currently enrolled in a law enforcement program.
+There are three scholarships offered at $1,000 each, with winners being announced in June and December each year.

 The Soule Scholarship, provided by the Soule Foundation, is open to high school seniors from New York, Connecticut, and New Jersey who identify as an LGBTQ+ person of color and will be pursuing a college degree.
-The $2,5000 award will be given in part directly to the recipient and the other part directly to the educational institution.
-The deadline for applications is March 20.
+An award of up to $5,000 will be given in part directly to the recipient and the other part to the educational institution.
+Applications are accepted on a rolling basis.

 The #TransgenderFirst Scholarship is open to transgender US citizens with a high school diploma or GED who are planning to pursue or are currently pursuing a degree at a college or university.
 The award is for $2,500, and the scholarship has a deadline of December 31.

 The Point Foundation's purpose is to fund the LGBTQ leaders of tomorrow for greatness.
 The organization offers three scholarships for LGBTQ+ students to help support intersectional identities within the larger LGBTQ+ community.
 Point Scholars will also have access to mentorship and coaching, leadership activities, community service opportunities, and internships.
 The deadlines for the three scholarships are as follows:

 Scholarships for allies

 Have you been and continue to be a supportive ally to an individual or group of individuals?
 Standing up with others can serve to empower and strengthen them in their fight for their rights.
 If you’re a scholarship seeker, being an ally can also potentially serve to increase your scholarship opportunities.
 The following are examples of awards that are open to LGBTQ+ students as well as their allies.